AG-Peter/BMBS_of_tri-ubiquitin/README.md

 In \minimal_example we provide a randomly generated subset (28,000 structures) of the original CG data, as well as the results of applying the notebooks to this test data.

-For the full data set please visit (insert URL/DOI).
+For the full data set please visit the [data repository](https://doi.org/10.48606/40).

 ## General BMBS Workflow